mirinez/Portfolio/doc-portfolio.md

 ### About Me Section

-`position: sticky` on the principles card — as the user scrolls through the about section, the card stays visible within its parent container.
+`position: sticky` on the principles card, as the user scrolls through the about section, the card stays visible within its parent container.
 An elegant technique for keeping contextual information in view without JavaScript.

 ### Responsive Design